SinixND/game_of_life/README.md

 # TODOs
 # Current
-- make margin, border, padding a wrapper with outer, inner and weight
+[0] make margin, border, padding a wrapper with outer, inner and weight
+    [0] update sndWrapper (setters etc.)

 # Shortterm
 [1] Function to add an element